 Additional threats to Florida's loggerheads occur far from the state's waters and beaches, throughout the Atlantic Ocean basin.
 During the approximately 30 years that it takes a loggerhead sea turtle to mature, it will travel widely through international waters and many national jurisdictions.
 Many drown in shrimp trawls; others get hooked or entangled by open-ocean longlines set to catch reef fish, sharks, tuna and swordfish.
 Occasionally, mass strandings of dead or sick loggerheads occur without clear evidence of what disease, toxin or event was responsible.

 To help protect sea turtles outside Florida waters, the FWC provides nesting data to the federal agencies with management oversight beyond Florida's jurisdiction: the National Oceanic and Atmospheric Administration (NOAA) Fisheries Service and the U.S. Fish and Wildlife Service.
-The U.S. Fish and Wildlife Service and the state’s sea turtle license plate provide funding for FWC's sea turtle research and monitoring.
+The U.S. Fish and Wildlife Service and the state’s sea turtle license plate provide funding for FWC's sea turtle nest monitoring programs.

 Learn more about sea turtles and threats to their survival by visiting the Sea Turtles section of this website.